aprilr4/tutorials/src/sorting-filtering/index.md

 Once we start building our web pages from data, we can then enable dynamic sorting and filtering of that data.
-Once we crate functions to render an array of objects into HTML, all we need are some more functions to sort/filter that array, and re-render.
+If we crate functions to render an array of objects into HTML, all we need are some more functions to sort/filter that array, and re-render.
 Thankfully, JavaScript has us covered.
 JavaScript arrays support methods for sorting, filtering, iterating, mapping, and joining.

 ## Sorting